wp-plugins/dvk-social-sharing/readme.txt

 Have a look at the [frequently asked questions](http://wordpress.org/plugins/dvk-social-sharing/faq/) section for some examples of additional customization.

 == Changelog ==

+= 1.0.6 - December 20, 2013 =
+- Improved: Pop-up JS now used addEventListener to enable multiple event listeners (like a Google Analytics plugin) attaching to the sharing links.

 = 1.0.5 - December 9, 2013 =
 - Added: French translations, thanks to [Said](http://www.ninapeople.com/)